cburgmer/json-path-comparison/README.md

 ## Roadmap

 - Test filters `?()`
-- Provide a forum to clarify different interpretations
+- Provide a forum to clarify different interpretations.
+  See [OPEN_QUESTIONS.md](OPEN_QUESTIONS.md) for a rough start on visible disagreements.
 - Compare custom features/syntax across implementations

 ## How to